 Children and adolescents in this category are traumatised by their experiences in the social world, often including by the expectations placed on them by parents and teachers.
 Unless someone picks up on their autistic traits, they are on track to becoming isolated adults who are unaware of the existence of other people experiencing similar challenges with sensory overload and with bullying in the social world.

-Isolated youngsters may be baffled by the socially constructed gender identities of their peers, and they may neither identity with male nor with female gender “norms”.
+Isolated youngsters may be baffled by the socially constructed gender identities of their peers, and they may neither identify with male nor with female gender “norms”.
 Isolated autistic adolescents are at risk of drug and alcohol abuse, seeking calm, and not really understanding how they can possibly fit into an apparently insane social world.

 For this group, developing areas of deep interest and expertise, and receiving support on their journey towards discovering autistic community can be life saving.